“Great tasting, low carb and healthy. These are now one of our favorites. Thanks for posting. ~Ann

 Think of this as the lighter and brighter version of your favorite comforting spaghetti and meatballs.
 Add a nice shower of real Parmesan cheese, some fresh basil leaves, and you won’t miss the extra meat one bit.

-Every blog has its themes, and one of mine here at tvfgi has to be MEATBALLS!
+Every blog has its themes, and one of mine here in the Great Island kitchen has to be MEATBALLS!
 I adore them in every size, shape, and flavor profile.

 Choose your meat wisely.
 I like to buy meat with a minimum of 20% fat.